Best Light Roast Coffee Brands in 2020

 Recent years have found light roast coffee beans growing in popularity.
-Rather than hiding behind the dark and toasted flavors of the roasting process, light roasts let the beans’ natural characteristics shine through; no wonder the consumers are developing a taste for their bright acidity and mild body.
+Rather than hiding behind the dark and toasted flavors and aromas of the roasting, light roasts let the beans’ natural characteristics shine through; no wonder the consumers are developing a taste for their bright acidity and mild body.

-Note: This guide will focus on light roast coffee only.
+Note: This guide will focus on light roasted coffee only.
 For other great coffee beans read our guide to the best coffee beans here.

 Lifeboost Light Roast